czue/pegasus-docs/configuration.md

 ACCOUNT_EMAIL_VERIFICATION = 'optional'  # change to "mandatory" to require users to confirm email before signing in.
 ```

-### Social login
+### Google / Social login

+Pegasus (as of version 0.3.1) optionally ships with a "Login with Google" option.
+Just enter "y" to the option during installation to start with a default configuration.

+You'll separately need to follow the steps [listed here](https://django-allauth.readthedocs.io/en/latest/providers.html#google)
+to configure things on the Google side and in the Django Admin.

-It's easy to add social login (e.g. login with Google, Facebook, Twitter) to your site using allauth.
+It's easy to add or change social login details (e.g. login with Facebook, Twitter, Github, etc.) using allauth.

 For details on how to set this up for a particular provider [see this page](https://django-allauth.readthedocs.io/en/latest/providers.html).